bigdatagenomics/adam/docs/api/pipes.rst

 Using ADAM's Pipe API
 ---------------------

-ADAM's ``GenomicRDD`` API provides support for piping the underlying genomic data out to a single node process through the use of a ``pipe`` API.
+ADAM's ``GenomicDataset`` API provides support for piping the underlying genomic data out to a single node process through the use of a ``pipe`` API.
 This builds off of Apache Spark's ``RDD.pipe`` API.
 However, ``RDD.pipe`` prints the objects as strings to the pipe.
 ADAM's pipe API